-Daily Thought - 2025-04-24
+Daily Note - 2025-04-24

 Hey, I'm Hanno!
-These are my daily thoughts on Crosscut, the programming language I'm creating.
+These are my daily notes on Crosscut, the programming language I'm creating.
 If you have any questions, comments, or feedback, please get in touch!

 Algebraic effects are syntactically lightweight and a very powerful tool.
 They currently are my preferred solution for error handling, over a Rust-style approach; and for tracking side effects, over linear types.